animesh303/awsdevops/.amazonq/rules/code-phases/phase3-review-refine.md

    - Present links to MODIFIED Terraform files (if existing files were updated)
    - Present links to NEWLY GENERATED Python Lambda code in `src/lambda-{feature-name}/`
    - Present links to MODIFIED Python Lambda files (if existing files were updated)
-   - Present links to NEWLY GENERATED unit tests in `tests/{feature-name}/`
-   - Present links to MODIFIED test files (if existing tests were updated)
-   - Show test results and code quality reports in chat
    - Ask: "Please review the newly generated/modified code using the provided links.
 What changes would you like to make?"

 3. **Handle User Feedback and Updates**: Process user feedback directly: